bgamari/ghc-wiki-import/data-parallel/work-plan.md

 </td></tr></table>

+### Current work items

+For vectorisation:

+- \[Roman by **30 Mar 07**\] Implement plain closure conversion

+For the library:

+- \[Gabi\] Implement quicksort and all missing library functions for that.

-### Work items for vectorisation
+### Todo list for vectorisation

 - We need closure conversion to handle the full higher-order case.
-- Can we get some cheap'n'cheesy vectorisation by disallowing any "difficult" form of higher-order functions?
-(Eg, higher-order functions without free variables and without partial applications are easier to vectorise.)
+- We need to handle cross calls to un-vectorised code.

-### Work items for the library
+### Todo list for vectorisation

+- Lifted functions
+- Add missing functions
+- Fusion for segmented operations
+- Fusion with cost function
-- ??
+- NUMA support